Didgeridoo Workshops for Schools

 We come to you.
 The workshop can be run outdoors without power, or any fixed workshop equipment such as vices, benches, power tools, etc. Unless weather is unsuitable, no premises are required.
 The health benefits for an open learning environment also provides a positive reason to run it outdoors whenever possible.

 As a rule, this workshop caters to males only due to the cultural norms relating to this activity.
-We also encourage all potential customers to consult with local Elders and parents in regards to the running of these workshops in their area and explore how the program can be leveraged to further deepen cultural ties.
+We also encourage all potential customers to consult with local Elders and parents in regards to the running of these workshops in their area and explore how the program can be leveraged to further deepen solidarity, self esteem and reconciliation.
 We desire to show respect for and give support to all local Indigenous Australian peoples.
 We are also happy to answer questions and consider any suggestions that may arise.

 Working With Children Check